Emmanuel Randall was born in 1833 at Chenies, Buckinghamshire, England. This picture shows the market place at that

 Matilda Wittkugel died between April and June in 1914 at Tendring, Essex, when she was 82 years old.
 Information about her burial or cremation is unknown.

-Emmanuel Randall married Mathilde Withrigel in Windsor, Lincolnshire, on 27 December 1859 when he was 26 years old and she was 27 years old.
-They married in the Parish Church in the Parish of New Windsor.
+Emmanuel Randall married Matilda Wittkugel in Windsor, Lincolnshire, on 27 December 1859 when he was 26 years old and she was 27 years old.
+They married in the Parish Church at New Windsor.
 The Parish Church is dedicated to St. John the Baptist.

-Our direct ancestor was Edward Emmanuel Randall who was born on 16 August 1892 in Wem, Shropshire, England and died at Manilla, New South Wales, Australia on 8 July 1952.
+Our direct ancestor was Edward Emmanuel Randall who was born in 1868 and baptised on 26 July 1868 in Wem, Shropshire, England.
+He died at Manilla, New South Wales, Australia on 8 July 1952.

 Residence and Occupation

-The 1861 England Census for Emmanuel and Mathilde showed them living on High Street, Wem, Shropshire, England.
+The 1861 England Census for Emmanuel and Matilda showed them living on High Street, Wem, Shropshire, England.
 His occupation was School Master.
-In 1861 Mathilde’s brother Theodore, an Engineer was visiting them from Hanover, Germany.
+In 1861 Matilda’s brother Theodore, an Engineer, visited them from Hanover, Germany.

-Ten years later, in 1871, Emmanuel and Mathilde and six of their children were living at Tilley Street, Shropshire, England.
+Ten years later, in 1871, Emmanuel and Matilda and six of their children were living at Tilley Street, Shropshire, England.
 Emmanuel was still working as a School Master and now had sufficient funds to employ a general servant.

 The 1881 England Census shows a change of address and occupation for Emmanuel.
-The family is now living at Abbey Mill House, Romsey, Hampshire, England and his occupation is listed as Leather Board Manufacture.
+The family is now living at the Abbey Mill House, Romsey, Hampshire, England and his occupation is listed as Leather Board Manufacture.
 It is believed that most members of the family were involved in Leather Board Manufacture.
 A general servant was also employed.

 As detailed earlier, Emmanuel died on 20 December 1886 in Southampton.
-Four years later, the England 1891 Census, recorded that Mathilde Randall and her daughters Edith, Louisa and Doris had moved to 26 Tisbury Road, Hove in the County of Sussex.
+Four years later, the 1891 England Census, recorded that Matilda Randall and her daughters Edith, Louisa and Doris had moved to 26 Tisbury Road, Hove in the County of Sussex.
 Edith was employed as a Kinder Garden Schoolmistress in Hove.
 Again, a general servant was employed.

-The 1901 England Census for Mathilde showed her and daughters Edith, Louisa and Doris still living at 26 Tisbury Road, Hove.
-Mathilda Randall was living “on her own means”, while daughters Edith and Louisa were both employed as a School Mistress and Doris was working as a Governess.
+The 1901 England Census for Matilda showed her and daughters Edith, Louisa and Doris still living at 26 Tisbury Road, Hove.
+Matilda Randall was living “on her own means”, while daughters Edith and Louisa were both employed as a School Mistress and Doris was working as a Governess.